Power density, RDS(on) and miniaturization

 Nexperia_document_whitepaper_DFN_Wave_Soldering_2020.pdf | Whitepaper: Can DFNs be successfully wave soldered? | White paper | 2020-09-01 |

-Or contact us for further support.
+Please visit our community forum or contact us for further support.

 Frequently Asked Questions